Get in Line or Save Your Spot at our Emergency Department Fast Track for non-life-threatening injuries or illness.

 All of our patients are seen, evaluated, and treated by our staff who are highly trained in emergency medicine and emergency nursing.

 All of our attending physicians are board-certified.
-When you have a medical emergency, you want to know you’ll be evaluated by physicians who are highly trained and board-certified 24/7.
+When you have a medical emergency, you want to know you’ll be evaluated by providers who are highly trained and board-certified.

 A Designated Primary Stroke Center